-Canine Behavior studies dog behavior in the natural as well as in the human environment, reviewing the behavior of the domestic dog and the related species, wolves, dingos, African wild dogs, and jackals.
+Canine Behavior studies dog behavior in the natural and human environment, reviewing the behavior of the domestic dog, feral dogs, and the related species, wolves, dingos, African wild dogs, and jackals.

 Beginner-Intermediate.
 This is an important course for all dog trainers.
 We have to understand the normal behavior of the dog before we can expect to be able to implement successfully any behavior modification technique.
 Dog training is full of myths and old wives’ tales bearing little or no resemblance to the reality that contributed to the evolution of canine behavior.
 This course will clarify it for you.

 The lessons in this course give you all the text you need to complete the quizzes, including the final one, and earn your certificate.
 The course textbook is supplementary.
 It gives you more details about some behaviors we do not cover in the course.
 Since the book appeared in 1997, the author has implemented many revisions and updates to the text.
 Therefore, whenever there is a discrepancy, go for the updated text in the regularly updated lessons.